Downtown Vancouver Hearing Clinic

-Our Abbotsford audiologists are experienced in treating a variety of levels of hearing loss and their effects.
+Our Vancouver audiologists are experienced in treating a variety of levels of hearing loss and their effects.
 Don’t go another day wondering if your hearing could be improved.
 Let our experts help you improve your hearing to its highest levels.

 What style of hearing aid should I wear?

 There are many factors that determine the style of hearing aid that’s right for you, including but not limited to factors such as your degree of hearing loss, size and shape of your ear and ear canal, and any special features that are required.